gem/oq-engine/docs/effective-realizations.rst

 The reduction of the logic tree happens when the actual sources do not span the full range of tectonic region types in the GMPE logic tree file.
 This happens very often in SHARE calculations.
-The SHARE GMPE logic tree potentially contains 1280 realizations (per each of the three source models contained in the SHARE model), coming from 7 different tectonic region types:
+The GMPE logic tree potentially contains 1280 realizations per each of the three source models contained in the SHARE model, coming from 7 different tectonic region types:

 Active_Shallow: